abhijitnathwani/abhijitnathwani.github.io/_posts/2017-12-21-Negative-Image-using-C.md

 ![Lena Negative](/images/lena_negative.bmp)

-If are able to create the image as above, you have succesfully wrote your program for image negation! :beers:
+If are able to create the image as above, you have succesfully written your program for image negation! :beers: